Trademark Protection for Board Games:

-Most savvy entrepreneurs know to apply for trademarks on their product names, company names, logos and slogans.
-Of those, inventors who make board games often go straight to patent filings and forget about the trademark analysis, as explored in my article here: This article considers a sub-category of trademark law that allows for some interesting board game protection: it’s sometimes known as Trade Dress protection.
+Most savvy entrepreneurs know to apply for trademarks on their product names, company names, logos, and slogans.
+Of those, inventors who make board games often go straight to patent filings and forget about the trademark analysis. as explored in the article How to Legally Protect Your Board Game Idea.

 You don’t need an emblem or a name tag to recognize this design as the legendary Lamborghini.

 Trademark law is meant to protect a company’s branding.
-Of times, the product design goes hand-in-hand with the company’s brand.
-In those instances, where the product design can be shown to remind consumers of the origin of the product itself – Trade Dress protection can be granted.
+Often, the product design goes hand-in-hand with the company’s brand.
+In those instances, where the product design can be shown to remind consumers of the origin of the product itself, Trade Dress protection can be granted.

-So, what does it mean for your board game?
-It means that, even if you can’t get a patent on your board game, getting a trademark on the board design can still be an option.
-And, unlike patents that expire within certain periods of time (20 years of utility patents and 14 years for design patents), a trademark lasts for as long as the company uses the mark (which, in this case, is the design itself).
+Unlike patents that expire within certain periods of time (20 years of utility patents and 14 years for design patents), a trademark lasts for as long as the company uses the mark (which, in this case, is the design itself).
 Trade Dress protection remains in effect as long as the design continues to signify its source.

-Here is a good example of a board game that has been granted Trade Dress protection.
+Hasbro’s Monopoly is a good example of a board game that has been granted Trade Dress protection.
 The specific layout and design elements of the Monopoly board are protected, offering a competitive edge in the market.

-In some cases, you can even file trade dress on particular “Hexagons” of your board:
+Like the Monopoly example, in some cases you can file trade dress on particular “Hexagons” of your board: